 We visually assessed whether removing allometry emphasizes different morphological patterns in the rodent crania morphospace by comparing PC1/PC2 plots and an evolutionary allometry plot of the full shape dataset (with allometry, Fig. 1a-c) to PC1/PC2 plots of the shape residual dataset (allometry-free, Fig. 1d-f).
 As expected, the allometry-free shape residual dataset captured less shape variation along PC1: 26.8% compared to 52% in the full shape dataset (see also Fig. S1).
 The PC2 axes captured similar percentages of shape variation, 14.5% and 18.6%, within the full shape and shape residual datasets, respectively.
 As expected, the full shape PC1 orders species by size (correlation with centroid size is 0.92; Fig. 1a vs. b), whereas neither residual shape PC1 nor PC2 distinguishes between large-bodied and small-bodied species (Fig. 1c vs. d).
 The divergent bipedal posture of Notomys was not a main driver of residual shape variation: when Notomys was removed, the relative positioning of species and the shape variation associated with the first two PCs remain very similar (Fig. 1d vs. e).

 The species distribution along the full shape PC2 resembles the pattern along the residual shape PC1 (Fig. 1a vs. f).
-Both axes show the carnivorous species at one extreme and a quadrupedal bounding species at the other: the pakooma or brush-tailed rabbit rat (Conilurus penicillatus, Gould, 1842).
+Both axes show the carnivorous Xeromys myoides and Hydromys chrysogaster at one extreme and a quadrupedal bounding species(the brush-tailed rabbit rat, Conilurus penicillatus) at the other.
 A correlation of 0.97 confirms the similarity between the full shape PC2 and the residual shape PC1 axes while the Mantel correlation between the two morphospaces is comparatively lower at 0.58.
 However, removing the full shape PC1 – and the allometric variation it captures – from the full shape morphospace and then re-performing the Mantel correlation test raises the r statistic to 0.94.
-This confirms PC1 captures allometric variation while the other PCs preserve other shape patterns.
+This confirms that PC1 mostly captures allometric variation while the other PCs preserve other shape patterns.
 Nevertheless, the relationship between the full shape and shape residual axes is not always PC(n) to PC(n-1).
 For example, the correlation between full shape PC3 and shape residual PC2 is 0.25.
-This supports our expectation of finding different dominant patterns of shape variation in the allometry-free shape residual dataset compared to the full shape dataset.
+This supports our expectation of the ordinations summarising different dominant patterns of shape variation in the allometry-free shape residual dataset compared to the full shape dataset.

 In the shape residual plot of PC1 and PC2, the majority of species cluster in the center, which is expected because the main differentiator of shape – size – is now removed.
 This includes the two large-bodied frugivores, which have high PC1 scores in the full shape plot and high regression scores in the evolutionary allometry plot.
 The allometry-free shape residual plots highlight other ecological specialists instead, such as the two semiaquatic carnivores along PC1 and the four hopping Notomys species along PC2 (Fig. 1f).
 The PC2 maximum highlights the Australian murid most specialized for folivory, the broad-toothed rat (Mastacomys fuscus).
 All of the specialists along these extremes are in the Pseudomys division (sensu [22]), a clade of five genera from the earliest radiation of extant Australian rodents [28], represented here by shades of blue (legend in Fig. 1c).
 In the full shape dataset, most of these specialists show a degree of deviation from the common allometric line (Fig. 1b,f).
 The two carnivores and a specialist folivore (Mastacomys) plot above the line while Notomys appears to have a lower y-intercept for their genus-wide evolutionary allometric trajectory compared to other murids.